Forms & Resources

 Can the Office of Student Conduct discuss my student's case with me?

 Yes.
-In most cases, a FERPA Information Release waiver on file that specifically names the individuals with whom details may be discussed is required, unless the student is listed as a dependent on parental tax forms according to the registrar.
+In most cases, a FERPA Information Release waiver should be on file that specifically names the individuals with whom details may be discussed, unless the student is listed as a dependent on parental tax forms according to the registrar.

 The court system has altered/dropped my student's case.
 Does that change her/his standing with the University?

 No. The office operates a system apart from civil or criminal court.
-The court system enforces the criminal code.
 The Office of Student Conduct enforces the Student Conduct Code.
 Dismissal from one system does not necessitate dismissal from the other.
 In other words, UMD may hold students accountable for conduct inconsistent with our standards regardless of an outcome in the court system.
-(Exception: Social host tickets dismissed by the court will also be dismissed by OSC)
+(Exception: Social host tickets dismissed by the court will also be dismissed by OSC.)

 This incident occured off-campus.
 Why is the University involved?